ryssbowh/craft-themes/DEVELOPERS.md

 And 5 that handle Craft fields, those can't have their own displayers.
 Their displayers will display the Craft field associated with them :

-- CraftField : handles most Craft fields (except Matrix and Table)
+- CraftField : handles all Craft fields except Matrix and Table
 - Matrix : handles Craft matrix fields
 - MatrixField : handles the fields within a matrix
 - Table : handles Craft table fields